Heron triangles with two rational medians and Somos-5 sequences: Introduction

 \section{Introduction}

 The formula \beq \Delta=\sqrt{s(s-a)(s-b)(s-c)} \eeq for the area of a triangle with sides $(a,b,c)$, where

 is the semiperimeter, is attributed to Heron of Alexandria.
 If $(a,b,c)$ is a triple of positive integers and the area $\Delta$ is also an integer, then this is called a Heron triangle.
 More generally, due to rescaling freedom, we say that a triangle is Heron whenever the side lengths and the area are all rational numbers.
 A method for enumerating Heron triangles was given by Schubert in \cite{schubert}, but a parametric formula equivalent to \beq a=\frac{p^2+r^2}{p}, \qquad b=\frac{q^2+r^2}{q}, \qquad c=\pm\frac{(r^2-pq)(p+q)}{pq}, \eeq for $p,q,r\in\Q$ and area $\Delta=rc\in\Q$ was already known to Brahmagupta in the 7th century A.D. \cite{dickson}.
-In the simplest example, the side lengths are $(15,13,14)$, and the area is $84$, which is obtained by taking $p=3,q=4,r=6$ in the above formula.
+Any Pythagorean triple gives a right-angled Heron triangle, while the triangle with integer side lengths $(5,5,6)$ and area $12$ arising from the choice $p=q=1, r=2$ in Brahmagupta's formula is the simplest isosceles Heron triangle (in the sense of having the smallest value of $a+b+c$), and the simplest example of a Heron triangle that is neither right-angled nor isosceles has side lengths $(15,13,14)$ and area $84$, being obtained by taking $p=3,q=4,r=6$ in the same formula.
 There are numerous Diophantine problems concerning Heron triangles, many of which are related to the theory of elliptic curves \cite{dujella, goins, heron1, heron2}.